-Dylan Lee Johnston is a native Alaskan, born and raised in an off the grid lifestyle on the outskirts of Anchorage, and since has traveled the world, living in recent years between Nashville and New Orleans.
+Dylan Lee Johnston is a native Alaskan, born and raised in an off the grid lifestyle on the outskirts of Anchorage, Alaska.
+Living in recent years between Nashville and New Orleans.
 Intentionally seeking out a musical education by carefully observing his cultural history and inheritance in the streets and the smoky dim of southern barrooms first hand.
-From the Tin Pan Alley sounds of Memphis to Soul sounds of New Orleans, "Part poet, part blues drenched singer-songwriter" Johnston's music is marked by a life on the lesser traveled roads, fueled by heartbreak, loss, longing & love.
+"Part poet, part blues drenched singer-songwriter" Johnston's music is marked by a life on the lesser traveled roads, fueled by heartbreak, loss, longing & love.
 He is currently touring his debut record Just Like Rain.

 Megan Palmer hails from Columbus, Ohio and has deep roots in the south where she now lives in Tennessee after pursuing her musical career in New York City and touring the U.S. with a number of noteworthy acts including Tim Easton, Amy Speace, Nellie Clay, Darrin Bradbury & Dylan Lee Johnston.
 Palmer's music is soulful and intuitive, grounded in her classical education in violin and piano and accentuated with a sound that can only be acquired after many years on the road, touring with acts that range from Psychedelic Rock n Roll to Folk to Country.
 From the honky tonk's of Nashville to the far reaches of Alaska, Europe and India, Palmer is now touring her latest work, What She's Got to Give.